Cross Sections and Transverse Single-Spin Asymmetries in Forward Jet Production from Proton Collisions at $\sqrt{s}=500$

-Our measured forward jet $A_N$ is shown in Fig. \ref{anjet}.
+Our measured forward jet $A_N$ is shown in Fig.~\ref{anjet} compared to twist-3 pQCD calculations~\cite{Ga13} and GPM calculations~\cite{Ans13}, and presented in Table~\ref{antab}.
+Non-zero $A_N$ for forward jets is expected for the Sivers effect, but not for spin-dependent fragmentation effects because the jet finding integrates over the produced hadrons.
+The measured jet $A_N$ at $x_F>0$ is small and positive.
+There is a hint of a negative $A_N$ at $x_F<0$.
 One check for systematic effects was to fit the spin asymmetry ($\epsilon=P_{beam}A_N$) measured in each jet $\langle x_F\rangle$ bin for each RHIC fill by a constant.
-The resulting $\chi^2$ per degree of freedom from these fits is close to unity, and is consistent with the statistical errors, meaning the systematic errors are small.
+The resulting $\chi^2$ per degree of freedom from these fits is close to unity, and is consistent with the statistical uncertainties, meaning the systematic uncertainties are small.
 A more quantitative check for systematic effects was to establish if an effectively unpolarized sample of $p+p$ collisions had $A_N$ consistent with zero.
 This was accomplished by a random reversal of the spin direction for half of the filled bunch crossings.
-The mean value of $\epsilon$ for $\sim100$ random spin direction patterns had values $10^{-5}<\epsilon<10^{-4}$ resulting in the systematic uncertainty estimate of $2\times10^{-4}$ for the jet $A_N$.
-The systematic error estimates in Fig.~\ref{anjet} are estimated by varying the jet finder and valid jet parameters.
+The mean value of $\epsilon$ for $\sim\,$100 random spin direction patterns had values $10^{-5}<\epsilon<10^{-4}$ resulting in the systematic uncertainty estimate of $2\times10^{-4}$ for the jet $A_N$.
+The systematic uncertainties of $A_N$ are estimated by varying the jet finder and valid jet parameters.
 Our jet $A_N$ measurement is limited by statistics.
-Our measured small and positive jet $A_N$ is naively expected because $A_N(\pi^+){\approx}-A_N(\pi^-)$, thus giving cancelling contributions from $\pi^\pm$ in a jet.
+The measured small and positive jet $A_N$ is naively expected because $A_N(\pi^+){\approx}-A_N(\pi^-)$, thus giving cancelling contributions from $\pi^\pm$ in a jet.